-This strand addresses technologies to improve computational performance for the applications that require significant QoS guarantees and low latency communication.
+This HPC work addresses technologies to improve computational performance for the applications that require significant QoS guarantees and low latency communication.
 SIRIUS partners will continue to work on already-solid research foundations to provide solutions enabling direct storage data transfers and GPU data flows to improve application efficiency.
 Typical tasks for this strand include: innovative ultra low-latency unified infrastructure; scalable in-memory compute platforms; and cost-effective solutions for Big Data domains.

 The Database strand in SIRIUS builds on observation that Scalable Data Access is dependent on good and scalable technologies for data storage and retrieval.
 The exploration and operations functions in the oil and gas industry rely heavily on Relational Database Management Systems (RDMS) and will continue to do so for the foreseeable future.
 Semantic technologies such as Optique can facilitate data access, but performance (of back-end repositories) may be a limiting factor.
 New technologies such as RDFox offer many exciting opportunities, but we need to demonstrate practicality in real use cases.

 Performance and scalability may require innovation in both software and hardware.
 This means that the database strand will interact closely with the other strands, knowledge representation and scalable computing in particular.
 Interaction with software-vendor partners such as IBM and OSIsoft and hardware vendors like Dolphin and Numascale is also promising.